-Cataracts are one of the most common problems affecting dogs’ eyes.
+Cataract development is one of the most common problems affecting dogs’ eyes.
 Although any dog can be afflicted, old age is a huge factor, as well as breed.
-In fact, most cases are inherited, specifically by the following breeds:
+In fact, most cases are inherited.
+The following breeds are especially prone to hereditary causes:

 - American Cocker Spaniel

 - Golden Retriever

 - Miniature Poodle